New fill/finish partnership with BioConnection provides end-to-end drug product development under 1 contract! Read the press release

 The AGC Biologics Solution

 The AGC Biologics team employed a comprehensive, methodical approach to process transfer.
-Initial steps included small-scale pilot studies aimed at identifying the optimal process parameters within the Cytiva XDR system without risking large-scale production.
-These studies were crucial for understanding how the new system responded to traditional process settings and for pinpointing necessary adjustments.
+Initial steps included risk analysis on film composition with comprehensive data from suppliers and considerations about agitation setup, bag sparging capabilities, gas Mass Flow Controller setup, PID regulation setup leading to verification in pilot scale studies aimed at confirming the chosen process parameters within the Cytiva XDR system to match the small-scale data and large-scale Thermo SUB production data.
+These studies were crucial for confirming the chosen process settings and for pinpointing necessary adjustments.

-A significant part of the solution was also the integration of advanced monitoring tools.
-A CO2 sensor was incorporated to provide real-time data on CO2 levels, a critical parameter in bioprocessing that affects cell growth and product quality.
-This tool was instrumental in addressing unforeseen mixing or gassing differences that emerged due to the new bioreactor’s design and operational dynamics.
+A significant part of the solution was the integration of advanced monitoring tools.
+CO2 sensors were incorporated to provide real-time data on CO2 levels, a critical parameter in bioprocessing that affects cell growth and product quality.
+This tool was instrumental in providing real-time data and a method for control of air-sparging so the existing process parameters could be matched.

-Feasibility studies were performed for the mAb and bi-specific antibody, testing processes utilizing the 200 L Cytiva XDR, which is representative of the 100/500/2,000 L Cytiva XDR.
-Parallel runs were conducted using 2x 5 L bioreactors as control and satellite bioreactors.
+Pilot studies were performed for both the mAb and bi-specific antibody processes in the 200 L Cytiva XDR, which is representative of the 100/500/2,000 L Cytiva XDR.
+Parallel runs were conducted using 2 x 5 L bioreactors as control and satellite bioreactors.
 The data from the bioreactors were compared daily in terms of viable cell density, viability, titer, and metabolites, which were then benchmarked against the data from the 2,000 L Thermo SUB.

 The Results

-The CO2 monitoring also proved effective, allowing the team to maintain optimal culture conditions by adjusting aeration rates in response to real-time CO2 levels, thus avoiding adverse effects on cell growth.
-The online and offline CO2 values showed comparability during the the upstream process.
-For instance, the data was comparable for the mAb, although during the bispecific antibody process, a drift between the online and offline value was observed after a shift in temperature within the upstream process.
+The real-time CO2 monitoring also proved effective, allowing the team to maintain optimal culture conditions by adjusting aeration rates in response to CO2 levels, thus avoiding adverse effects on cell growth.
+The online and offline CO2 values showed comparability during the upstream process.
+For instance, the data was comparable for the mAb, although during the bispecific antibody processes, a drift between the online and offline value was observed after a shift in temperature within the upstream process.

-The integration of the Cytiva XDR not only addressed the initial capacity enhancement goals but also introduced a higher level of process control and efficiency.
-The system’s advanced features facilitated more precise adjustments and reduced the risk of variability, leading to consistent, high-quality biopharmaceutical production.
+The integration of the Cytiva XDR system not only addressed the initial capacity enhancement goals but also solidified the AGC platform and helped introduce more real-time sensor technology.
 Furthermore, the successful implementation of the new bioreactor system has set a precedent for future transitions, promising the team’s ability to pursue upgrades and optimizations for the client’s product and profitability.

 The strategic foresight in adopting the Cytiva XDR and the meticulous execution of the transition plan underscored a commitment to maintaining the highest standards of quality and efficiency.
 As a result, the process is now better positioned to meet both current and future production demands.
 AGC Biologics continues to innovate and pioneer process improvement with state-of-the-art technology and rigorous methodology.